-Supervisors use the Lesson Observation Form (LOF) to provide narrative feedback to extended practicum candidates.
+Supervisors use the Lesson Observation Form (LOF) to provide narrative feedback to Extended Practicum candidates and Student Teachers.
 The LOF is used in conjunction with TPEs and midterm/final evaluation rubric language.
-In this way, supervisors and cooperating teachers can identify areas for improvement, and better guide the candidate toward successful completion of student teaching.
+In this way, supervisors and cooperating teachers can identify areas for improvement, and better guide the candidates toward successful completion of student teaching.